Qiu9901/promptqada/readme.md

 ### Download data

-The few-shot data can be download from [Splinter](https://github.com/oriram/splinter/tree/main)
+The few-shot data can be downloaded from [Splinter](https://github.com/oriram/splinter/tree/main)

 ## Answer Extrction